 There were over 500 police casualties during the War of Independence 1919-1922, not only from the RIC, but also the Dublin Metropolitan Police, the Auxiliaries, Black and Tans and Ulster Special Constabulary.
 In addition, following numerous attacks on RIC barracks, ‘over 700 of the approximately 1,300 open in January 1919 – were closed by January 1921.’
 It began in 1919 with smaller outlying police huts, staffed by three or four policemen, becoming untenable and by the end of the year they were evacuated.
 By the summer of 1920, one third of the police barracks in the country had been closed.
 The closure of smaller police stations ensured that the RIC consolidated and were located in barracks that were more defensible and fortified against rebel attacks.

 Cork followed the national trend with regard to barrack closures.
 The county had the largest number of barracks in Ireland in January 1919, with 123.
 However, two years later, the original number had been consolidated and only 43 remained.
 Nine of the sixteen barracks in the city and environs had been abandoned; St. Lukes, King Street, Lower Glanmire Road, Sunday’s Well, Blackrock Road, Blackpool, Commons Road and Togher.
 A new headquarters opened on Empress Place, which served as the headquarters of the Auxiliaries.
 The closure of King Street was a major coup for the Volunteers, being so close to the headquarters of the British Army in Victoria Barracks (now Collins Barracks).
-The building was bombed on 1 July 1920 and to ensure it would not rise from the ashes, it literally was turned to ashes when it was burned eleven day later.
+The building was bombed at 6.45 pm on 30 June 1920 and to ensure it would not rise from the ashes, it literally was turned to ashes when it was burned twelve days later.
 Also falling foul to arson were the other abandoned barracks at St. Luke’s and the Lower Glanmire Road.